Small-scale demixing in confluent biological tissues

 \dropcap{L}iquid-liquid phase separation, i.e., demixing, drives patterning.
 In materials science, demixing between two liquids is typically driven by the energetics of interfacial tension overcoming entropy-driven mixing~\cite{Safran2002}.
-By changing the rate at which a material is cooled, one can tune between a mixed state at high temperature and a demixed state at low temperature.
-Depending on the material and the parameter regime, this transition can occur continuously via spinodal decomposition or discontinuously via nucleation~\cite{FrenkelLouis,CahnHillard}.
+By cooling a material, one can tune between a mixed state at high temperature and a demixed state at low temperature.
+Depending on the material and quench rate, this transition can occur continuously via spinodal decomposition or discontinuously via nucleation~\cite{FrenkelLouis,CahnHillard}.
 In order to distinguish between mechanisms it is often useful to analyze the lengthscales of emergent patterns: nucleation and spinodal decomposition give rise to characteristic lengthscales that then coarsen, while in the absence of interfacial tension fluids will mix down to the scale of single molecules.
 These and related demixing phenomena have been studied numerically using multicomponent Lennard-Jones mixtures in which particles have a fixed shape and an interaction potential that depends on the distance between.
 The potential also energetically distinguishes between particles of different types to model interfacial tension~\cite{RowlinsonSwinton}.